- The Nigerian Senate on Thursday, April 12, suspended Senator Ovie Omo-Agege for 90 legislative days

 - The suspension came as a result of Omo-Agege's opposition to the elections reordering bill and the subsequent court case he instituted in court to avoid being punished

-Meanwhile, Senate president, Bukola Saraki, has explained why the Nigerian Senate suspended Senator Omo-Agege.
+Senate president, Bukola Saraki, has explained why the Nigerian Senate suspended Senator Ovie Omo-Agege for 90 days.

 Giving his thoughts on the decision of the Senate, Saraki emphasised on the need for serving senators to respect and preserve the integrity of the Senate.